 |Closing Date||Title/ Link to futher information|

 |No Closing Date||PhD in Microelectronics/Bio-Inspired Technology/Medical Devices - Contact me|

 et al., Association between spectral characteristics of paraspinal muscles and functional disability in low back pain patients: a cohort study., Bmj Open, ISSN:2044-6055

-et al., A Differential Electrochemical Readout ASIC with Heterogeneous Integration of Bio-nano Sensors for Amperometric Sensing, Ieee Transactions on Biomedical Circuits and Systems, ISSN:1940-9990
+et al., 2017, A Differential Electrochemical Readout ASIC With Heterogeneous Integration of Bio-Nano Sensors for Amperometric Sensing., Ieee Trans Biomed Circuits Syst, Vol:11, Pages:1148-1159

 et al., Smart monitoring of knee range of motion and activity type for knee rehabilitation, 25th Congress of the International Society of Biomechanics